amos-kibet/OC-MEN-stack-api/backend/README.md

-Open terminal and type nodemon server
+Open terminal and type 'nodemon server'
 The backend will be served on port 3000